Women Travel News. Why?

 When you change money, ask for some small bills or loose change.
 Petty cash will come in handy for tipping and taxis (Israeli taxi drivers never seem to have change when a foreigner tries to pay).
 Consider keeping the change separate from your larger bills so that it's readily accessible.

 International ATM debit cards will only work at Israeli ATMs specifically marked to accept them.
 These machines usually have decals for PLUS, Cirrus, Visa, MasterCard, or international flags on them.
-In Jerusalem and Tel Aviv, these ATMs are easy to find in heavily touristed areas, but in other cities they are few and far between, so you should stock up on shekels while you can.
+In Jerusalem and Tel Aviv, these ATMs are easy to find in tourist heavy areas, but in other cities they are few and far between, so you should stock up on shekels while you can.

 Here are some suggestions on items to bring back from Israel as souvenirs: